Topological flocking models in spatially heterogeneous environments: Introduction

-While metric models have been successful in reproducing several real flocking systems, it has been suggested that some birds interact with a specific number of neighbors, regardless of local density, and thus independently of the relative Euclidean distance between the individuals~\cite{ballerini2008interaction}.
-The large-scale properties of topological flocking models -- that have been studied so far only for homogeneous media -- are fundamentally different from the ones of the metric counterparts.
-In particular, the phase diagram of these systems does not seem to possess a coexistence region characterized by the presence of polar, traveling bands~\cite{ginelli2010relevance,peshkov2012continuous,chou2012kinetic}; Fig. \ref{fig:coupling}a, b.
+While metric flocking models have been successful in reproducing several real active systems, it has been suggested that animals interact with a specific number of neighbors, regardless of local density, and thus independently of the relative Euclidean distance between the individuals~\cite{ballerini2008interaction}.
+The large-scale properties of topological flocking models are believed to be fundamentally different from the ones of the metric counterparts.
+In particular, the phase diagram of these systems, so far only studied in homogeneous media, does not seem to possess a coexistence region characterized by the presence of polar, traveling bands~\cite{ginelli2010relevance,peshkov2012continuous,chou2012kinetic}; Fig. \ref{fig:coupling}a, d.
 The absence of traveling bands has been attributed to an apparent lack of a density-order coupling.
-But, how do topological flocking models behave in heterogeneous environments?
+On the other hand, the impact of quenched disorder on active matter with topological interactions has, so far, not been addressed.
+Here, we address this open question in active matter theory by studying how quenched disorder affects the emergent properties of topological flocking models using $k$-nearest neighbors ($k$NN) and Voronoi tessellation\cite{rahmani2020flocking}.
+We find that topological models differ fundamentally from their metric counterparts by exhibiting long-range order even in the presence of heterogeneities.
+Furthermore, we observe that in topological models, spatial heterogeneities counter-intuitively facilitate the emergence of traveling, polar bands (Fig. \ref{fig:coupling}b,e; and Supplementary Movie 1 and Supplementary Movie 2), while such elongated structures are believed not to be present in homogeneous media~\cite{ginelli2010relevance,martin2021fluctuation}.
+Finally, we argue that band formation is related to the emergence of an effective coupling between local density and local order (Fig. \ref{fig:coupling}c, f.) due to local rewiring of the interaction network, that is strongly enhanced by the presence of spatial heterogeneities.